-- Bits b7 to b4 shall specify the Disk Category, they shall be set to 1001, indicating a +RW disk. - Bits b_3 to b_0 shall specify the Version Number, they shall be set to 0010 indicating this ECMA Standard.
-This Version Number identifies amongst others the definitions of the data in bytes 0 to 63.
-Drives not acquainted with the specific Version Number of a disk should not try to record on that disk using the information in bytes 0 to 63.
+Bits b7 to b4 shall specify the Disk Category,

+Bits b3 to b0 shall specify the Version Number, they shall be set to 0011 indicating this Ecma Standard.
+This Version Number identifies amongst others that there is no basic write strategy defined in bytes 32 to 63.
+Drives not acquainted with the specific Version Number of a disk should not try to record on that disk using a basic write strategy (see Annex P).